-Our suggested private tour itinerary follows the chronology of the Third Reich: from its troubled and chaotic beginnings, through its dramatic seizure of power and the brutality of the Nazi regime, to the final struggle that led to its eventual downfall.
+This private Berlin tour follows the chronology of the Third Reich: from its troubled and chaotic beginnings, through its dramatic seizure of power and the brutality of the Nazi regime, to the final struggle that led to its eventual downfall.

-We will make stops at the Academy of the Arts, Bebelplatz, The Reichstag, The Topography of Terror and the site of the Führerbunker among other significant locations along the way.
+We’ll make stops at sites like the Academy of the Arts, the Reichstag building, the Topography of Terror Museum, the former site of the Führerbunker, and Bebelplatz, among other significant locations along the way:

-Visit the famous state building which lies at the heart of Germany’s past and present.
-From the bloody uprising of the 1920s to its famous destruction and subsequent abandonment in 1933, The Reichstag oversaw many of the seismic events in Berlin’s transition from Weimar Republic into the Third Reich.
+Reichstag Building – The famous state building which lies at the heart of Germany’s past and present.
+From the bloody uprising of the 1920s to its famous destruction and subsequent abandonment in 1933, the Reichstag oversaw many of the seismic events in Berlin’s transition from the Weimar Republic into the Third Reich.

-Together we follow the timeline of the Third Reich, moving on to the most well known and disturbing period of our history.
-The Topography of Terror Documentation Center is a photographic memorial to this time, taking us right the way through the Nazi regime through the stories that it left behind.
-Here we will spend some time exploring and discussing the key events which took place during the 1930s and WWII period.
+The Topography of Terror – A photographic memorial taking us through the Nazi regime and the stories that it left behind.
+Spend some time exploring and discussing the key events which took place during the 1930s and WWII period.

-Finally, we finish our tour at Bebelplatz – famous as the location of the book burnings which pre-empted Germany’s dramatic slide into Nazism.
-Here we take time to consider and discuss these famous lines in the context of the Third Reich: “Where they burn books, they will in the end also burn people”.
+Bebelplatz – Famous as the location of the book burnings which pre-empted Germany’s dramatic slide into Nazism.
+Here we’ll take time to discuss these famous lines in the context of the Third Reich: “Where they burn books, they will in the end also burn people.”

-This private tour is flexible and customisable – if there are specific sights or periods that you would like to focus on please let us know and we can adjust the itinerary to suit your interests.
-The tour includes a private vehicle with driver, but if you’d prefer to do a similar itinerary on foot, please let us know and we can accommodate your wishes.
+This private tour is flexible and customisable – if there are specific sights or periods that you would like to focus on, please let us know and we can adjust the itinerary to suit your interests.
+Simply tell us where your interests lie, and we’ll be happy to accommodate your wishes.